karolina-rachuta/karolina-rachuta/README.md

 👋 Hi,

-Front-end React Developer with over 2 years of experience creating websites and web apps using React, JavaScript, HTML5, CSS, and SCSS.
-Possesses backend skills in Node.js, Express.js, MongoDB, as well as the basics of SQL.
-Scientific background taught me to work independently and as part of a team, always focused on achieving a common goal.
-I am extremely well-organized, meticulous, and have developed a keen attention to detail.
-I am passionate about continuous learning and development, and I am eager to contribute to larger projects with ambitious teams.
+Frontend React Developer with over 2.5 years of experience building websites and web applications using React, TypeScript, Next.js, Tailwind CSS and SCSS.
+I have experience working for an NGO (https://github.com/FundacjaKompetencjiCyfrowych) and supporting another by developing its website, as well as creating websites as a freelance developer.
+My international experience includes working in the UK, USA, Japan, and UAE.
+Currently living in London.
+I am well-organized, detail-oriented, and have a strong eye for precision.
+I'm passionate about continuous learning and development, and I'm eager to contribute to ambitious projects with motivated teams.

-- 🛠️ React, JavaScript, Next js, Node Js, Express js
+- 🛠️ React, JavaScript, TypeScript, Next js, Node Js, Express js
 - CSS, SCSS, Bootstrap, Tailwind CSS
 - MongoDB, SQL
 - Contenful (CMS), Netlify, Firebase, REST API